Roland Charles

 Roland Charles (August 31, 1938 – May 26, 2000) was an African-American photographer and gallerist, best known for co-founding The Black Photographers of California and its associated exhibition space, the Black Gallery, in Los Angeles, among the first institutions by and for black photographers.

-Early years
+Early life and education

 Roland Charles was born in Louisiana in 1938.
 He moved to a community known as Bobtown (near Houma, Louisiana) as a child, and lived there until he graduated from high school.
 He served in the Air Force, and then moved to California in the early 1960s, where he worked in the aerospace industry.
 After a friend gave him a camera as a gift, he became a full-time freelance photographer in 1971, securing work on music album covers and with gossip reporter Rona Barrett.

+Charles earned a bachelor's degree in Communications from Windsor University and studied television production and photography at Otis College of Art and Design, Los Angeles Trade-Technical College, and the University of Southern California.

 Photographic career

 In November 1983, Charles organized a show at the California Museum of Afro-American History and Culture in Exposition Park, called The Tradition Continues: California Black Photographers.
 It was a major exhibit featuring seven pioneering California photographers and 40 contemporary ones, including Frank Herman Cloud, Vera Jackson, Harry Adams, Jack Davis, Fred Cooper, and Howard Morehead.

 As a gallerist and photographer, Charles had an appreciation for the mix of utilitarian and fine art photography produced by many black photographers of his era, such as the newspaper photography of prolific black press photographer Harry Adams, whom Charles was acquainted with.

 Charles also expressed appreciation for the fundamental craft of photography — in discussing a double-exposed photograph of his daughter dancing in the Los Angeles Times, he said, “when I think of this photograph, I think of poetry in motion.”

 In 1988, Roland Charles and Thomas L. Wright curated a show at the Museum of African American Art in Los Angeles called A Day in the Life of Black Los Angeles, which displayed 120 photographs taken by black photographers on Martin Luther King Day of that year.
 After the success of this exhibit, Charles embarked on a book project, Life in a Day of Black L.A., which would feature commissioned photographs from ten local black photographers.
 The project would, he hoped, "fill the void in the projection of black culture."